muratk5n/thirdwave/en/README.md

 Math can deal with infinities but particles aren't infinite.
 There's just a lot of them.
 Dealing with infinitesimals help with certain stuff but they are by no means the true reflection of the underlying mechanics.
-It's all an approximation at the end of the day.
-God does not need math, we do.
+It's all an approximation at the end.
+God does not need math.

 "Math and physics work bcz both are based on the many small particles"